quanqinle/MyAssistant/README.md

 + visit webui: `http://localhost:8080/swagger-ui.html`
 + access json: `http://localhost:8080/v2/api-docs`

+### API
+Repository by default exposes REST APIs which we can visit through url/tablename+s/ , such as, http://localhost:8080/chineseRegions

 ## 5. Front-end
 I'm not a big fun of front-end development, so I would prefer to choose the tech which can render HTML page by a server.
 (At least till 2021.07.22)